 Must have non-slip rubber pads on the legs.

 Stationary and electric massage tables can also be used for Sarga Bodywork and are good because they are very stable and have higher weight capacities than portable massage tables.
 However, width and foam density still need to be considered.
 Stationary tables cannot accommodate the Sarga Bodywork Attachment, therefore two hardware loops need to be permanently installed beneath the table to serve as as tie-offs for the Sarga Strap.
 Sarga Loops for stationary massage tables are available for purchase on our online store.

 The type of sheets that you use for treatments with Sarga Bodywork equipment are a safety consideration as silk or synthetic blends are slippery for standing practitioners!
-We highly recommend that you use cotton flannel sheets.
-Please make sure these are cotton flannel massage sheets (not bed sheets!).
+We highly recommend that you use cotton flannel or cotton jersey massage sheets.